EN Banner

 Vök Baths

-The largest spa in East Iceland, Vök Baths is located on the edge of Lake Urriðavatn and has two pools located at the level of the lake.
+The largest spa in East Iceland, Vök Baths, is located on the edge of Lake Urriðavatn and has two pools at the lake’s level.
 The water inside the pool is naturally heated.

-If you forgot your swimsuit you can rent one from the reception and change in the indoor private changing facilities.
+If you forgot your swimsuit, you can rent one from the reception and change it in the indoor private changing facilities.

-How to get there: Vök Baths are located near the largest town in East Iceland, Egilsstaðir that can be reached by car or plane.
-If you are in Egilsstaðir you can reach Vök Baths by driving north on Route 1 across Lake Lagarfljót and then turning right onto Route 925.
+How to get there: Vök Baths are located near the largest town in East Iceland, Egilsstaðir, which can be reached by car or plane.
+If you are in Egilsstaðir, you can get Vök Baths by driving north on Route 1 across Lake Lagarfljót and then turning right onto Route 925.

 Forest Lagoon-Skógarböð